dthree/vantage/README.md

 websvr~$
 ```

-2. I typed `help`, which gave me a list of all of `vantages` built-in commands as well as commands I added.
+2. I typed `help`, which gave me a list of all of `vantage`'s built-in commands as well as commands I added.

 3. In my `websvr.js`, I gave `vantage` a command that would turn on logging *only for* web requests.
 By logging domains of activity, this assists productivity in debugging.
 To run this, I typed `debug web`: